Translation of the Final Fantasy IV Documents on Settings Book

 Equipment: 50 Iron Arrows, Bow, Leather Cap, Leather Garment, Iron Bracelets

-Moreover, Cain is like family to Rosa, and as Rosa also lost her father when she was young, she deeply sympathizes with Cain.
+Moreover, Cain and Rosa's families are quite close, and as Rosa also lost her father when she was young, she naturally sympathizes with Cain.

 Rosa enrolled in the newly-founded White Mage Corps, but even this action was prompted by her desire to be close to Cecil.
-Not much can be said of her true powers in white magic at this point.
+Her powers in white magic are at this point unremarkable.

 White Magic Experts Who Hone Their Spiritual Power